Wild animal suffering: Number of affected individuals

 The number of individual animals in the wild is relatively unexplored in the scientific literature and estimates vary considerably.
 An analysis, undertaken in 2018, estimates (not including wild mammals) that there are 10^{15} fish, 10^{11} wild birds, 10^{18} terrestrial arthropods and 10^{20} marine arthropods, 10^{18} annelids, 10^{18} molluscs and 10^{16} cnidarians, for a total of 10^{21} wild animals.
 It has been estimated that there are 2.25 times more wild mammals than wild birds in Britain, but the authors of this estimate assert that this calculation would likely be a severe underestimate when applied to the number of individual wild mammals in other continents.
 A 2022 study estimated that there are 20 quadrillion individual ants across the world.

 Based on some of these estimates, it has been argued that the number of individual wild animals in existence is considerably higher, by an order of magnitude, than the number of animals humans kill for food each year, with individuals in the wild making up over 99% of all sentient beings in existence.

 Natural selection

 In his autobiography, the naturalist and biologist Charles Darwin acknowledged that the existence of extensive suffering in nature was fully compatible with the workings of natural selection, yet maintained that pleasure was the main driver of fitness-increasing behavior in organisms.
-Evolutionary biologist Richard Dawkins challenged Darwin's claim in his book River Out of Eden, wherein he argued that wild animal suffering must be extensive due to the interplay of the following evolutionary mechanisms:
+Evolutionary biologist Richard Dawkins challenges Darwin's view and contends that suffering in the wild is widespread due to the combined effects of evolutionary mechanisms, including: